Rethinking Cross-lingual Gaps from a Statistical Viewpoint: A Framework of Cross-lingual Gaps

 \paragraph{Decoding the nature of gaps.} From Propositions~\ref{prop:1},~\ref{prop:2}, we observe that the bias and variance components respond differently to response variance reduction.
-We may also interpret this intuitively from Figure~\ref{fig:problem_illustrated} (a).
+This also intuitively follows from the illustrative examples in Figure~\ref{fig:problem_illustrated} (a).
 Reducing the radii ($\sqrt{\text{variance}}$) will make the responses from source and target agree more often only when there are no biases.

+The simplest way to control response variance is by altering the sampling temperature.
+In practice, however, we observed temperature altering introduced bias.
+For instance, with our running example: {\it When was Kreeda Bharti established?}, Gemini-2.5-Flash (with thinking) responded with 1986$\pm$0 with zero temperature but 1991.7$\pm$8.4 with default temperature.
+Recall the correct answer is 1992 and sampling with zero temperature although reduced variance introduced a non-zero bias.
+Another example was {\it In what year was Lake Fucino declared drained?} with correct answer being 1878.
+But the Gemini model responded with 1870$\pm$0 with temperature zero and 1875$\pm$5 with temperature 1.
+The temperature induced bias is likely related to out-of-distribution generalization error rooted in shifted distribution of preceding tokens~\citep{holtzman2019curious}.

-In practice, we may reduce variance by simply ensembling multiple responses for the same example and using the majority voted response from N responses~\citep{hastie2003trees}.
-We validate if ensembling improves overall source-target agreement in Section~\ref{sec:ensemble_expts}.
-Decreasing source-target gaps with ensembling indicate that the gaps are dominated by variance and not bias, i.e., $\pi>0.5$.
+We need an unbiased estimator that reduces response variance, and Monte-Carlo estimation is a natural choice.
+We elicit multiple responses for the same example, model and use the majority voted response from N responses~\citep{hastie2003trees}.
+We empirically validate that ensembling does indeed improve the overall source-target agreement in Section~\ref{sec:ensemble_expts}.
+Decreasing source-target gaps with reduced response variance (ensemble size) indicate that the cross-lingual gaps are due to unbiased error, i.e., $\pi>0.5$.
 We may estimate $\pi$ more accurately by estimating the fraction of examples on which ensembling reduced source-target gaps, which we discuss in more detail in Section~\ref{sec:ensemble_expts}.